Robertschris44/animal-app/README.md

 input the tail wind from work inside of html to use instead of bootstrap created a css style sheet for more in depth editing when needed adding style to submit form options with tail wind
+Add cursor-pointer for users to understand to press the button for results after submitting informaion in form

+## Button
+Added a execute onClick button for users to click button to get results